tnagler/VineCopula/README.md

 This small shiny app enables the user to draw nice tree plots of an R-Vine copula model using the package [d3Network](https://cran.r-project.org/package=d3Network).
-Models have to be set up in an `RVineMatrix` object.
+Models have to be set up locally in an `RVineMatrix` object and uploaded as .RData file.
 The page is still under construction.
 Author: Ulf Schepsmeier

 https://rvinegraph.shinyapps.io/rvinegraph